 Because of a backlog, SSA now conducts many Sandy Springs SSI hearings via teleconference.
 In these cases, the applicant may give testimony and answer questions at a site near Sandy Springs while the judge sits in another location and asks questions on a screen.

-To be scheduled for a Sandy Springs SSI hearing, an applicant must have had a claim for benefits denied on reconsideration.
-Then, they must file a request for a hearing within 60 days of receiving notice of the denial.
-A hearing must be requested in writing, either through the SSA website or by filing a form or sending written notice to SSA.
+To be scheduled for a Sandy Springs SSI hearing, you must have had a claim for benefits denied on reconsideration.
+Then, you must file a request for an SSI hearing within 60 days of receiving notice of the denial.
+An SSI hearing must be requested in writing, either through the SSA website or by filing a form or sending written notice to SSA.

-After submitting the request, the applicant should receive notice of the date, time, and location at least 20 days before the hearing.
-If the hearing location is more than 75 miles away, they may ask for compensation for travel expenses, but the request for reimbursement must be made before the hearing.
+After submitting the request, you should receive notice of the date, time, and location at least 20 days before the SSI hearing.
+If the hearing location is more than 75 miles away, you may ask for compensation for travel expenses, but the request for reimbursement must be made before the hearing date.

-SSA rules specifically provide for applicants to work with advocates during Sandy Springs SSI hearings.
-An applicant may bring witnesses to testify to their disability and may have their claims presented by an experienced representative such as an attorney.
+SSA rules specifically provide for applicants to work with disability advocates during Sandy Springs SSI hearings.
+You may bring witnesses to testify about your disability and have your claims presented by an experienced Social Security disability representative with The Khaki Law Firm.

-Although an SSI is not as formal as a trial, procedural rules do apply, and applicants must take care to follow proper procedures or risk losing the opportunity to submit valuable evidence.
-Working with an advocate familiar with the process can help prevent errors that could jeopardize the outcome of the hearing.
+Although an SSI hearing is not as formal as a trial, procedural rules do apply, and applicants must take care to follow proper procedures or risk losing the opportunity to submit valuable evidence.
+Working with a hearing claims advocate who is familiar with the process can help prevent errors that could jeopardize the outcome of the hearing.
 Call today to learn more.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).